Key Takeaways

 Map Virtual Accounts

-Virtual accounts are common across Indian banks and gateways, but formats and life cycles vary widely.
-See patterns and control logic also discussed in the BIS payment systems paper.
+Virtual accounts (VAs) are common across Indian banks and gateways.
+Formats and life cycles vary widely.

 def map_virtual_account(va_no, mapping_table):